the-1Riddle/Rust/rust-Hello-World/quizes.md

     - Your program should end in a new line
     - Your program should compile without warnings

-3. Write a C program that prints the size of various types on the computer it is compiled and run on.
+3. Write a Rust program that prints the size of various types on the computer it is compiled and run on.

     - You should produce the exact same output as in the example